-Going forward, the sharp increase in budgeted fiscal deficit, relaxation in glide path of fiscal consolidation & large supply of market borrowings is expected to keep an upward pressure on yields.
+IMPACT ON THE MUTUAL FUND INDUSTRY: the reverse repo rate.
+However, we do not expect RBI to opt for 'active' liquidity absorption in the early part of 2021 but might allow some 'passive' liquidity absorption and likely to follow the path of gradual reversion of extra-ordinary measures.
+Although, RBI has been prudent and signaling that they were uncomfortable with higher yields but it seems that they are kind of loosening off to anchor the yield.
+There will be heightened uncertainty around demand to absorb such a high quantum of government borrowing, as banks are already sitting on excess SLR and any recovery in credit growth may only reduce the demand for government bonds.
+This may keep pressure on the long-term yields and induce volatility.
+RBI shall continue to anchor long end rates, with a gradual flattening of the curve in the near term.
+We do not foresee any significant rate hikes in CY21 as macro environment would remain conducive for stable rates (growth/inflation dynamics).
+It is expected that the RBI shall take requisite measures going forward to support growth and ensure surplus liquidity in the banking system, with a dual objective of improving the financial conditions and managing the yield curve.
+Going forward, the sharp increase in budgeted fiscal deficit, relaxation in glide path of fiscal consolidation & large quantum of market borrowings is expected to keep an upward pressure on yields.
 However, as has been the case over the past year or so, we believe RBI will continue to use conventional & unconventional tools going forward as well, thus, limiting the increase in Gsec yields.
-Further, we derive comfort from the fact that RBI seems to be committed towards maintaining ample liquidity within the system.
-The impact of large supply has kept the curve much steeper than normal.
-Given the context of the expected normalization of liquidity along with a massive borrowing schedule over the coming fiscal year may lead to interest rate volatility.
+Further, we derive comfort from the fact that RBI seems to be committed towards maintaining enough liquidity within the system.
 There is limited scope of rate cuts which was the major driver for returns in the past couple of years and thus, it's important to rationalize return expectations going forward.
 As stated above, we believe that the process of withdrawal will be gradual & there won't be large knee jerk adjustments in yield.
-Post the current repricing in yields we remain constructive on the shorter end of the yield curve as surplus liquidity is expected to remain in the system and continued supply is expected on the longer end of the yield curve.
-We believe rates are expected to remain benign, however, volatility might continue for some time.
-Short Duration funds, Corporate Bond funds, Banking & PSU Debt funds, Low Duration funds, Money Market funds and Ultra Short Duration funds can be considered by investors with an investment horizon commensurate with the maturity and duration of the schemes.
+Thus, we remain constructive on the shorter end of the yield curve as yield will have upward pressure.
+Short Duration funds, Corporate Bond funds, Banking & PSU Debt funds, Low Duration funds, Money Market funds, and Ultra Short Duration funds can be considered by investors with an investment horizon commensurate with the maturity and duration of the schemes.
 All said, duration funds including dynamic bond funds which are at the longer end of the yield curve, may see some volatility in returns over the near term.

-(P.S.: The 10 Year g-sec is up by 20 bps since last policy.
-The 10 year benchmark (5.85% GS 2030) increased by 3 bps to 6.109% at the close).
+(P.S.: The 10 Year g-sec is flat since the last policy but witnessed high volatility.
+The 10 year benchmark (5.85% GS 2030) fell by 4 bps to 6.083% at the close).